The Orchard Ridge Guide to Texas Wildflowers

 Common name: Texas bluebonnet

-: Lupinus texensis
+Scientific name: Lupinus texensis

 Description: An iconic flower, the Texan bluebonnet can grow to encompass huge fields.
 With clusters of up to 50 pea-like, bright blue flowers with a white tip, it’s a sight to behold.